-T HE PEOPLE of Cleveland have long shown their interest in Natural History.
+THE PEOPLE of Cleveland have long shown their interest in Natural History.
 As far back as 1845 there was established The Cleveland Academy of Natural Science, ancestor of The Cleveland Museum of Natural History.

-As the City grew and its residents had fewer opportunities to enjoy nature, there developed, during the 1870's, an increasing awareness of the need for Parks.
+As years brought growth, with fewer opportunities for residents to enjoy nature, there developed, during the 1870's, an increasing awareness of the need for Parks.
 Wade Park, together with a herd of deer, was given to the City by Jeptha H. Wade on September 15, 1882, his wife, Sue W. Wade joining in the deed.
 This gift marked the founding of The Cleveland Zoo.
-On October 4, 1885, the Board of Park Commissioners, upon which Board Mr. Wade served from 1875 until his death August 9, 1890, began the erection of a deer barn.
-Another building primarily for birds, which is still to be seen in Wade Park, was built in 1889.

-Because of residential developments around Wade Park and the erection of The Cleveland Museum of Art, which opened on June 4, 1916, the Zoological collections, beginning in 1907, were moved to Brookside Park.
+Because of residential developments around Wade Park and the erection of The Cleveland Museum of Art, which opened on June 6, 1916, the Zoological collections, beginning in 1907, were moved to the present location, Brookside Park, to serve all Cuyahoga County.

 With enlarged collections it soon became evident that successful operation of a Zoological Park requires continuous, scientific guidance.
-As far back as 1926 efforts were made by important civic groups to have the management of the Zoo entrusted by the City to The Cleveland Museum of Natural History.
-These efforts, renewed at various times, finally resulted in placing such control in the Museum as of October 1, 1940.
-A fortunate choice was made in February, 1942, when Fletcher A. Reynolds was secured as Director.
+The management of the Zoo was entrusted by City Council to The Cleveland Museum of Natural History as of October 1, 1940.
+The late Fletcher Reynolds was director from 1942 to 1958.

-On May 7, 1946, Cleveland voters approved a bond issue of \$1,000,000.
-This made possible the erection of the Bird Building and other needed improvements.
-The City wisely supplemented these funds, straightened Big Creek and put it underground.
+In 1946, Cleveland voters approved a bond issue of \$1,000,000 to make possible the erection of the Bird Building.
+In 1952, the voters approved another \$1,000,000 bond issue, from which have come the Pachyderm Building and other improvements.
+An annual appropriation by the City, plus concessions and admissions, maintain the Zoo, and its grounds and buildings.

-On November 6, 1952, the voters approved another \$1,000,000 bond issue, from which have come the Pachyderm Building and other improvements.
-Up to the present time funds needed to operate the Zoo, exclusive of concession receipts and of certain private gifts, have been provided by the City of Cleveland.
-The
+In April, 1957, the newly-formed Cleveland Zoological Society was entrusted with operation of the 75-year old Zoo and, like the